3000IQPlay/Atrium/README.md

 even have any knowledge about java.
 I'm making this project public because why not and also I will probably start working on "Atrium Legit Base" after I will have bigger java knowledge.
 (Il might make some changes) <br />

-If i forgot something sry
+Sry if i forgot something

 Modules list:
 -----------------------------------------------------